 Over the last 30 years, improved surgical techniques and new implant materials have been developed, making total joint replacement one of the most reliable and durable procedures in any area of medicine.

 Severe or “end-stage” arthritis can be caused by a variety of problems including osteoarthritis, rheumatoid arthritis and other inflammatory joint problems, previous joint injuries and fractures, joint infections and other rare conditions such as osteonecrosis (also called avascular necrosis).
 All of these problems result in damage to the different structures in the joint and eventually lead to significant irreversible damage and dysfunctional joint.

 Certain types of arthritis, such as rheumatoid arthritis and other inflammatory types of arthritis may be best treated by a rheumatologist, who specializes in treatment of these disorders.
 More common joint problems like osteoarthritis are typically treated by a primary care doctor, rheumatologist, or orthopedic surgeon.
 When medical treatment for arthritis recommended by your doctor becomes less effective, joint replacement surgery may be an option for you.
 These professionals are better qualified to determine if joint replacement therapy is an appropriate treatment choice for you.

 The definition of “appropriate” for total joint replacement surgery changes continuously.
 In general, there is no set upper age limit for joint replacement candidates.
 Instead, the decision is perhaps best made based on your general medical condition and fitness for surgery, and how much your arthritis affects your quality of life.

 While few patients are in perfect health, most people undergoing joint replacement must be sufficiently healthy or medically “tuned up” to allow their surgery to be performed safely.
-Before joint replacement surgery, talk to your primary care doctor to insure your health is good enough to undergo the anesthesia and rehabilitation associated with the surgery.
+Before joint replacement surgery, talk to your primary care doctor to ensure your health is good enough to undergo the anesthesia and rehabilitation associated with the surgery.